abc1203/TAFFC-bibliometrics/README.md

 # TAFFC-bibliometrics
-Bibliometrics analysis on the IEEE Transactions on Affective Computing
+Bibliometrics analysis on \textit{The IEEE Transactions on Affective Computing}